DETAILED ACTION

 Given the advantage of using machine learning to verify human labeled data to ensure proper labels for better training data, one having ordinary skill in the art would have been motivated to make this obvious modification.

-However, Al-Rawi fails to explicitly disclose generating, using a plurality of machine learned classifiers of different types executing on the at least one processor and including at least one of a random forest classifier, a gradient boosted classifier, and a support vector machine classifier, a plurality of expert labels for the sample.
+However, Al-Rawi fails to explicitly disclose generating, using a plurality of machine learned classifiers of different types executing on the at least one processor and including at least one of a random forest classifier, a gradient boosted classifier, and a support vector machine classifier, a plurality of expert labels for the sample, the plurality of expert labels including an expert label generated by each of the plurality of machine learned classifiers.

 Chavez discloses generating, using a plurality of machine learned classifiers of different types executing on the at least one processor and including at least one of a random forest classifier, a gradient boosted classifier, and a support vector machine classifier [“An ensemble of classifiers are trained on each of the feature subsets 327 and 328.
 Each ensemble contains one each of the Naïve Bayes, logistic regression, support vector machine (SVM), and random forest classifiers, and are termed level 1 classifiers 330 (for application with subset A 327) and 331 (for application with subset B 328).
-It is to be appreciated that as well as the previously mentioned classifiers, any suitable classifier can be utilized” col. 16, lines 3-12; “Combining heterogeneous classifiers into an ensemble in this way has been shown to increase prediction accuracy” col. 16, lines 61-63], a plurality of expert labels for the sample.
+It is to be appreciated that as well as the previously mentioned classifiers, any suitable classifier can be utilized” col. 16, lines 3-12; “Combining heterogeneous classifiers into an ensemble in this way has been shown to increase prediction accuracy” col. 16, lines 61-63], a plurality of expert labels for the sample, the plurality of expert labels including an expert label generated by each of the plurality of machine learned classifiers.

 It would have been obvious to one having ordinary skill in the art, having the teachings of Al-Rawi, Komedani, and Chavez before him before the effective filing date of the claimed invention, to modify the combination to incorporate heterogeneous classifiers of Chavez.